Contact center automation

-Contact center automation is the application of technology—particuarly AI—to complete tasks in your call or contact center that would otherwise be handled manually by your staff.
+Contact center automation is the application of technology—particularly AI—to complete tasks in your call or outbound contact center that would otherwise be handled manually by your staff.
+This includes automating repetitive tasks like data entry, note-taking, or lead management.

 Automation in a contact center is aimed to streamline processes and give agents more time for tasks that truly need a human touch.
 Now that the contact center automation definition is out of the way, let’s look at what it could do for you.